Pod Sandboxing with Azure Kubernetes Service (AKS)

 uname -r

-The following example resembles output from the VM that is running the trusted pod, which is a different kernel than the untrusted pod running within the pod sandbox:
+The following example resembles output from the VM that's running normal-pod, which is a different kernel than the Kata pod running within the pod sandbox:

 Cleanup